kartoza/docker-geosafe/README.md

 make sync
 ```

-You can view geonode in the exposed port (default 80).
+You can view GeoNode in the exposed port (default 80).

 ## Development workflow

-Production environment should be able to run without further modification.
+The production environment should be able to run without further modification.
-For development environment, we are using PyCharm configuration to start all
+For the development environment, we are using PyCharm configuration to start all
-of these services, so we can debug/monitor logs easily.
+of these services so we can debug / monitor logs easily.
 This configuration
 assumes you are already familiar with PyCharm SSH debugging, Docker, Django,
 and Celery.

 For those who are not familiar, the concept is fairly simple.
 Some of the
-services that contains debuggable code (django, celery, and inasafe-headless)
+services that contain debuggable code (django, celery, and inasafe-headless)
-were started as ssh service with exposed port to localhost.
+were started as ssh services with exposed ports to localhost.
 This allows us to
 ssh into the container and start the necessary services ourselves.

 Geonode-GeoSAFE needs several services running.
 The core functionality of Geonode
-ran on Django web framework.
-GeoSAFE is just a django app that run on top of Geonode.
+runs on the Django web framework.
+GeoSAFE is just a Django app that runs on top of GeoNode.
-However, GeoSAFE also needs several services, especially InaSAFE to run analysis.
+However, GeoSAFE also needs several services, especially InaSAFE, to run analysis.
 Geonode-GeoSAFE and InaSAFE communicate using celery and message broker.
-These are some examples on how to run each services manually.
+These are some examples of how to run each service manually.

-To run django container in debug mode, we need to run django server on it.
+To run a Django container in debug mode, we need to run the Django server in it.

 ```
 # ssh into django container (exposed port is 9000 in docker-compose.override.yml)